 As a member of the primary care team (PCT) for SCO members, the GSSC participates in initial and ongoing assessments of members including developing community-based care plans as well as determining the appropriateness of institutional long-term care services.
-The GSSC also arranges, coordinates, and authorizes with the agreement of the PCT the provision of Long-Term Services.
+The GSSC also arranges, and coordinates services with the LTSS providers.